Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation: Development of DCF-based Methods

-Due to its possession of both amazing tracking speed and impressive tracking performance, the BACF tracker's core architecture has become another milestone in the history of correlation filter tracking.
-Since then, many DCF-based trackers have chosen BACF tracker as their baseline and have made even more innovative contributions.

-\subsection{CSR-DCF tracker}
+\subsubsection{CSR-DCF tracker}

-Obviously, the tracked object itself is usually not the rectangle of the given bounding box, and the reliability of each feature layer of the object sample is also different, in other words, the prior tracking methods learned some fake information that may disturb tracking.
+Note that the spatial punishment $\bm{\omega}$ in the Eq.~(\ref{eqn:34}) is fixed, while the importance of each pixel doesn't necessarily subjected to a fixed uniform declining from the middle to the surrounding.
+Besides, the reliability of each feature layer of the object sample is also different, in other words, the prior tracking methods learned some fake information that may disturb tracking.

 In order to ensure the filter learns more accurate object information with irregular shapes and weaken the unreliable feature channels.
 A. Lukezic \emph{et al.} made splendid improvements to the SRDCF tracker \cite{danelljan2016CVPR} in the CSR-DCF tracker \cite{lukezic2017CVPR} to change the fixed spatial punishment item $\mathbf{\omega}$ to a pixel-by-pixel confidence map $\mathbf{m}$, and introduced the channel confidence score to modify the generated response map.